Liwaz/flutter_login/README.md

 ### Login Form (view/login_form.dart)
 **LoginForm** handles notifying the *LoginBloc* of user events and also responds to state changes using *BlocBuilder* and *BlocListner*.

-**BlockListner** used to show *SnackBar* if the login submission fails.
-In addition, context.select is used to efficiently access specific parts of the *LoginState* for each widget, preventing unnecessary rebuilds.
+**BlockListner** is used to show a *SnackBar* if the login submission fails.
+In addition, *context.select* is used to efficiently access specific parts of the *LoginState* for each widget, preventing unnecessary rebuilds.
 The onChanged callback is used to notify the LoginBloc of changes to the username/password.